Mohit-Kumar-Gupta-19/SwiftPay-Hub/README.md

-**💳 SwiftPay Hub
+**💳 SwiftPay-Hub
 🚀 A Modern Banking Web Application using Spring Boot & MySQL**

 **🌟 Overview**

-SwiftPay Hub is a secure, user-friendly banking web application built using Spring Boot, Thymeleaf, and MySQL.
+SwiftPay-Hub is a secure, user-friendly banking web application built using Spring Boot, Thymeleaf, and MySQL.
 It allows users to register, login, deposit money, withdraw funds, view balance, track transactions, and submit feedback & contact requests — all through a clean and modern UI.

 **✨ Key Features**